Consular Appointments

 Registration for SingPass

-1. Check that you fulfil the following eligibility requirements:
+1. Check that you fulfill the following eligibility requirements:

-2. Ensure that the address stated on your NRIC or FIN card is correct.
-Click here if you need to update it.
+2. Ensure that the address on your NRIC or FIN card is correct.
+If you need to update your address with the relevant authorities, please click here.

 Consular Services